eBUS/adapter/index.en.md

 This is necessary, to e.g. update the PIC firmware or to adjust the Ethernet configuration.

 The desired variant can be configured via jumpers.

+The protocol between ebusd and the adapter is either the eBUS protocol directly ("standard protocol") or the ebusd "enhanced protocol".
+The enhanced protocol uses all advantages of the adapter by handling the eBUS arbitration directly from the PIC firmware.

+For the enhanced protocol, a high-speed variant may be used for serial connections (USB, RPI and WIFI) that avoids unnecessary delays due to the transfer of data from/to ebusd.
+This can be activated by setting a jumpers on J12.
+The ebusd device configuration then needs to be changed from `enh:` prefix to `ens:` prefix for direct serial connections (i.e. USB or RPI).
+For WIFI, the ESP firmware needs to be configured accordingly.

 #### USB
 {:.usb}